Geoff7709/geoff7709.github.io/README.md

 # Portfoloio Project

 ## Objectives:
 The purpous of this project is to begin mapping out the perameters of a GitHub portfolio page.
 At this point in my career, I have very limited experience in coding and absolutely no professional credentials.
-The end result, however, will be a full-fledged portfolio and resume page with a completely active and usable contact page.In short, the model followed opens on a biography page with headshot and placeholder text:
+The end result, however, will be a full-fledged portfolio and resume page with a completely active and usable contact page.In short, the model followed opens on a biography page with headshot and bio:
 ![GitHub Bio](Images/gitBio.png)
-The placeholder text will be replaced with a formated resume as more skills are learned.
-It's included presently mainly to demonstrate the utility of the page.
+This page contains a brief mission statement that highlights the subject's skills and intagible attributes along with a headshot and links to Github, LinkedIn and a downloadable resume.

 Next is the portfolio page:
 ![GitHub Portfolio](Images/gitPortfolio.png)